Janet Walker: Author

-Walker is an author and scholar in private international law and procedure.
-She has authored more than 60 peer reviewed articles, as well as contributing to a number of text books and other works.
-She is the author of the current edition of Canadian Conflict of Laws (LexisNexis, 6th edition 2005+), which has been cited more than 400 times in Canadian courts and described as "the most cited private law work in Canadian jurisprudence", and was co-author of the previous edition.
-She is also the author of the Conflict of Laws volume of Halsbury's Laws of Canada (LexisNexis Canada, 1st issue and subsequent issues 2006; 2011; 2016; 2020), General Editor of The Civil Litigation Process (6th-9th eds, Emond Montgomery, 2005; 2010; 2015; 2020), General Editor of Class Actions in Canada (1st and 2nd eds, Emond, 2013, 2018), Co-editor of Private International Law in Common Law Canada (3rd-5th eds, Emond Montgomery, 2010; 2016; 2023), co-author of Civil Litigation (Irwin, 2010) and co-editor of Common Law, Civil Law and the Future of Categories (LexisNexis, 2010).
-Walker is an Executive Editor of the Canadian Journal of Commercial Arbitration.
+Walker is a leading scholar in the fields of private international law and civil procedure.
+Her published work includes more than 60 peer-reviewed articles, as well as numerous contributions to legal textbooks, reference works, and edited collections.

+She is best known as the author of Canadian Conflict of Laws (LexisNexis), the principal Canadian treatise on private international law.
+The work has been cited extensively by Canadian courts and has been described as "the most cited private law work in Canadian jurisprudence".
+Walker also authored the Conflict of Laws volume of Halsbury's Laws of Canada (LexisNexis Canada, 1st issue and subsequent issues 2006, 2011, 2016, 2020) and has held editorial roles on several editions of major Canadian legal publications, including The Civil Litigation Process (6th-9th eds, Emond Montgomery, 2005, 2010, 2015, 2020), Class Actions in Canada (1st and 2nd eds, Emond, 2013, 2018), and Private International Law in Common Law Canada (3rd-5th eds, Emond Montgomery, 2010, 2016, 2023).

+In addition to her sole-authored works, Walker has collaborated on a number of books addressing civil litigation, comparative law, and legal classification, including Civil Litigation (Irwin, 2010) and Common Law, Civil Law and the Future of Categories (LexisNexis, 2010).
+Her scholarship has contributed to the development of Canadian jurisprudence in private international law, civil procedure, class actions, and international commercial arbitration.

+Walker also serves as Executive Editor of the Canadian Journal of Commercial Arbitration.

+Walker has also contributed to the legal scholarship on arbitration in Australia as co-author of Commercial Arbitration in Australia under the Model Law (Thomson Reuters, 2022) and The Laws of Australia volume on Arbitration (Thomson Reuters, 2023).
+She gave the 24th Annual Clayton Utz-University of Sydney Lecture on dissents in Arbitration.